mmdevcodes/FocusOverlay/README.md

 # Focus Overlay

 Library for creating overlays on focused elements.
 It was built with accessibility in mind with trigger keys and ARIA roles.
-[See examples here](https://mmahandev.github.io/FocusOverlay/)

 ![Focus Overlay](http://i.imgur.com/zMFb7m4.gif)